Unleash/unleash/docs/api/admin/metrics-api.md

 `GET http://unleash.host.com/api/admin/applications/:appName`

-This endpoint gives insight into details about a client applcation, such as instances, strategies implemented and seen toogles.
+This endpoint gives insight into details about a client application, such as instances, strategies implemented and seen toggles.

 ```json
 {